PhoenixAres/study-for-Python/Machine-Learning-in-Action/第六章支持向量机/README.md

     j not moving enough
     j not moving enough
     j not moving enough
-    j not moving enough
     iteration number: 9
-    j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough